Byte-Education/C-Diagnostic/README.md

 This is a simple diagnostic in C. This is intended to provide some base understanding of what the student understands to better cater tutoring to teach at the students' level.

+## Instructions

+Go through each folder in the `questions` folder, filling in the code for each problem.
+The prompt is in `prompt.md`.
+Read the prompt and try to answer the problem in the `answer.c` file.
+In order to run and test the code, run `make test`.
+This will run the code and test the code.
+In order to properly test the code, you can run the python script in the main folder.
+This will properly test the code and see if the output aligns with the expected output.

 ## Prerequisites

 1. `gcc` and `make` both must be installed in order to run the code.